Search

 Upon reaching full draw, I was pleased to find that the bow featured a solid back wall.
 If the cam timing is correct, you will create a rock-solid back wall using the included limb stops.

 The benefits associated with the bows 85% let-off also quickly became evident.
-Holding the bow at full draw was effortless – the bow grip was good – making it easy to maintain proper form and float the sight´s pin onto the target.
+Holding the bow at full draw was effortless.
+I was very pleased with the bow grip and didn’t feel like I would need to modify it in any way.
+Bow was easy to maintain proper form with and float the sight’s pin onto the target.

 PROS: